Ex-Seahawks Player T.J. Cunningham Dies at Age 46

 Per Fox31 Denver KDVR, Cunningham served as an assistant principal at Hinkley High School in Colorado following his retirement from the NFL.

-TMZ Sports noted that Cunningham is survived by his wife and five children.
+TMZ Sports noted Cunningham is survived by his wife and five children.

 Report: 'At Least' 10 Players Could Receive Some Form of Tag